d3/d3-selection/README.md

 The two top-level methods for selecting elements are [select](#select) and [selectAll](#selectAll).
 These methods accept selector strings; the former selects only the first matching element, while the latter selects *all* matching elements in document traversal order.
 These methods can also accept nodes such as `document.body` or `document.links`.

 Whereas the top-level select methods query the entire document, a selection’s [select](Selections#select) and [selectAll](Selections#selectAll) operators restrict queries to descendants of each selected element.
-For example, to select the first bold ("b") element in every paragraph ("p") element:
+For example, to select the first bold element in every paragraph:

 ```js
 d3.selectAll("p").select("b")